 The treatment to which you were assigned is listed in the enclosed, sealed envelope.
 We have also enclosed the results of your final methacholine challenge test.
 You should arrange to see your regular asthma care provider within the next three weeks.
 We recommend that you show your asthma care provider your treatment assignment and results of your final methacholine challenge test.
-Be sure to follow the guidelines on your Asthma Action Plan Card (AAP).
-If you have problems with your asthma medication before you see your asthma care provider, you can call our clinic at: XXX-XXX.
+Be sure to follow the guidelines on your Asthma Care provider, you can call our clinic at: XXX-XXX-XXX.